Accessing the P and H drives on EKMD from home

 After that, you’ll be asked to sign in to your user with the format username@ekmd

-Instructions to map EKMD drives on your home computer (H drive is only relevant to those who haven’t yet been migrated)
+Instructions to map EKMD P: drive on your home computer

 First you need to log in to Rumba VPN (with either an OTP card or an SMS one time code).
 After connecting successfully open file explorer